deeztek/Hermes-Secure-Email-Gateway/docs/admin/04-content-checks/antispam-settings.md

 | Razor init output without `Register successful` or `created` | session.m=14, similar surfacing |
 | Bayes clear `cfcatch` | session.m=16 with the catch message |

-`spamassassin --lint` is the canonical pre-restart sanity check — when a custom rule (added via Score Overrides or message rules) has invalid syntax, the lint catches it before the container restart finishes and prevents Amavis from starting against a broken config.
+`spamassassin --lint` is the canonical pre-restart sanity check: when a custom rule (added via Score Overrides or message rules) has invalid syntax, the lint catches it before the container restart finishes and prevents Amavis from starting against a broken config.